 Eating in District 8

 Nowhere in Ho Chi Minh City is as easy to spot an eatery as in District 8.
-Not only are restaurants ubiquitous, but the cost of eating in District 8 is also so cheap that it leaves you in disbelief.
+Not only are restaurants ubiquitous, but the cost of eating is so cheap that it leaves you in disbelief.

-Vietnamese typical delicacies aside, it is almost impossible to overlook the plentiful sea snails restaurants.
-In fact, sea snails dishes are what made the name of District 8 and are the reason why residents from other districts flock here every evening.
-All those scallops, oysters, crab pincers, clams and countless varieties of sea snails being grilled with cheese or garlic, sauteed with coconut milk or spicy butter are simply irresistible.
-To be fair, no other districts can rival District 8 when it comes to these oceanic gifts, not in terms of tastiness and pricing (20,000 VND for one generous portion compared to 40,000 – 50,000 VND in other districts).
+Vietnamese typical delicacies aside, it is almost impossible to overlook the plentiful sea snail restaurants.
+Sea snail dishes are what made the name of District 8 and are why residents from other districts flock here every evening.
+All those scallops, oysters, crab pincers, clams, and countless sea snails grilled with cheese or garlic and sauteed with coconut milk or spicy butter are irresistible.
+No other districts can rival District 8 regarding these oceanic gifts, not in terms of tastiness and pricing (20,000 VND for one generous portion compared to 40,000 – 50,000 VND in other districts).

 Wonder what the buzz is all about?
 Go to the hidden alleys of Duong Ba Trac and Pham The Hien streets and see for yourself.
-Get ready to be animated by the sight of stunning dishes, the aroma of southern-styled seasoning, the chitter-chatter of crowded eateries, and you will find it hard to believe those stellar delicacies are being made by those mundane-looking cooks behind the open-air cooking counter.
+Get ready to be animated by the sight of stunning dishes, the aroma of southern-styled seasoning, the chitter-chatter of crowded eateries.
+You will find it hard to believe those mundane-looking cooks behind the open-air cooking counter are making those stellar delicacies.

 Shopping in District 8